TheScienceMuseum/heritage-connector/docs/architecture.rst

 There are two database dependencies for Heritage Connector: Elasticsearch and an RDF triplestore.
 We use Apache Fuseki for our triplestore, however any with a SPARQL endpoint should be compatible.
 Details to access these databases are set in :code:`config.ini` (see `Config`_ for details).

+The JSON-LD version of the graph sits in an Elasticsearch index called `heritageconnector` by default.
+To enable entity matching with Wikidata another index must also be created from Wikidata as in ⓵ above.
+This can be created using elastic-wikidata. **TODO: Instructions/e-w config.**

 Config
 ------